Universiti Teknologi MARA: International partners

 The university holds a number of formal links with institutions from around the world to share teaching and research and facilitate staff and student exchanges.
 As of June 2019, a total of 25 universities, 9 embassies, and 2 others have been identified as global partners.

+Controversies

+The University, which is publicly funded, only admits bumiputera students and excludes citizens of other races.
+Recent protests in May 2024 broke out to oppose the admission of non-bumiputera students.
+Critics cite the bumiputera-only policies as a form of institutional racism.

 Alumni

 UiTM graduates have found success in a wide variety of fields, and have served at the heads of diverse institutions both in the public and private sector.
 As of November 2014, more than 600,000 alumni have graduated from UiTM over the course of its history.
 A dedicated UiTM Office of Alumni Relations was established in 2000 which to maintain and update a database of alumni in collaboration with faculties and campuses.
 Fraternity among alumnus was further uphold with the establishment of UiTM Budiman Foundation which helps the needy students and give financial support to current student who further studies in postgrad level.

 Some of the notable alumni include the following: